 \begin{claim} Following the assignment rule $\sigma$, we have that $\gamma_{\beta} \leq 1 - f(\alpha, \beta)$. \end{claim}

 For the sake of notation, we drop the subscript of $\gamma_{\beta}$ everywhere in the proof.

 \begin{proof} Given $O$ and $B$, we consider a facility $o \in O$.
-Assume $b\in B$ is a closest facility to $o$, and $b'\in B$ is the bicerteria solution that serves client $p$.
-For the sake of presentation, we assume, w.l.o.g., that the instance is scaled and rotated so that $o$ is at the center of the coordinate system, $b=(-1,0)$, and $q=(0,1)$ is the mirror image of $b$\footnote{Note that rotation does not change the distances.
-Also, since we are interested in the ratio of some distances in $\bR^d$, scaling does not affect $\gamma_\beta$.}.
-Now consider the \textit{alpha}-ball around $q$ and \textit{beta}-ball around $o$, for the ease of analyse we consider half plane above $x$-coordinate the same arguments are hold for half plane below $x$-coordinate.
-We divide our analysis into the following cases:
+Let $b\in B$ the closest facility to $o$, and $b'\in B$ the bicriteria solution that serves client $p$.
+Now consider the $\alpha$-ball around $q$ and $\beta$-ball around $o$, for the ease of analyse we consider half plane above $x$-coordinate the same arguments hold for half plane below $x$-coordinate.
+We distinguish two cases.